Skip to main content

 • The national estimate of seat belt use during the day by adult front-seat passengers in 2023 was 91.9%.

-• Men make up the majority of those killed in motor vehicle traffic crashes.
-Men are also overrepresented in unrestrained fatalities with 54 percent of men (8,367 people) and 42 percent of women (3,428 people) dying without a seat belt in passenger vehicle crashes in 2021.
+• Men make up the majority of those killed in traffic crashes.
+Men are also overrepresented in unrestrained passenger vehicle occupant fatalities with 54% of men (8,098 people) and 41% of women (3,201 people) dying without a seat belt in 2022.

 • Seating position: Too many people wrongly believe they are safe in the back seat unrestrained.
-Fifty percent of all front-seat passenger vehicle occupants killed in crashes in 2021 were unrestrained, but 57% of those killed in back seats were unrestrained.
+Forty-eight percent of all front-seat passenger vehicle occupants killed in crashes in 2022 were unrestrained, but 59% of those killed in back seats were unrestrained.

-• Rural versus urban locations: People who live in rural areas might believe their crash exposure is lower, but in 2021, there were 11,922 passenger vehicle fatalities in rural locations, compared to 11,683 fatalities in urban locations.
-Out of those fatalities, 51% of those killed in the rural locations were not wearing their seat belts, compared to 49% in urban locations.
+• Rural versus urban locations: People who live in rural areas might believe their crash exposure is low, but in 2022, there were 12,486 passenger vehicle occupant fatalities in rural locations and 12,865 fatalities in urban locations.
+Out of those fatalities, 51% of those killed in the rural locations were not wearing their seat belts, compared to 48% in urban locations.

 Additional Resources